Maia-Everett/lintian.eu/_posts/2024-07-25-warcraft-retrospective-31.md

 [^arevass]: Though Pyrewood Village is in WoW, River Arevass is nowhere to be found.

 [^gameplay]: The gameplay reason is obvious: the map designers wanted you to control two bases at once.

+[^suffering]: Illidan did, after all, massacre several villages' worth of night elf civilians.
+Malfurion hasn't forgotten that, so there's no protagonist-centered morality at work.